Kristina01111000/Drws_site/README.md

-Get a different picture for the youtube channel profile picture Four element renewal system -> figure out for next week Change learning program to -> learning program portion of the four element renewal system Make a quick html for gmail so see if it will work form his gmail account, try the audio to see if the file will work with the html
+Get a different picture for the youtube channel profile picture Four element renewal system -> figure out for next week Change learning program to -> learning program portion of the four element renewal system

-Try to have it ready for monday so he can check it, he wants to send it on tuesday, He will send me a different audio file
+He will send me a different audio file

 look up how to load html onto gmail w/o copying it: